sdunlap-afit/icefw/exercise1.md

 # Rockwell Automation 1756-L61

 The 1756-L61 is a CPU module for the ControlLogix series of PLCs.
 It is used in a wide variety of industrial control systems.
 The firmware is stored in a flash chip and is updated over the network.
 I have provided three different versions of the firmware for the 1756-L61.
 These were simply downloaded from Rockwell's website.
-You will need to analyze them and answer the questions above.
+You will need to analyze them and answer some questions.

 * PN-49503.bin - version 16.56
 * PN-49505.bin - version 16.80